shadirvan/brain-fuck/Practical-Bug-Bounty/08-Wrapping-Up.md

 - plan for what bugs you are looking for.
 - decide what severity bugs that you are looking for
 - Decide what industry you want to do the testing.
 Educational, Banking, or Health.
 - look for the time the bug Bounty program was added.
-Older listing might not have that much of bugs compared to the new listings
+Older listing might not have that much of bugs compared to the new listings.